amenning/Symfony_Pickomino/README.md

 A Symfony project created on June 21, 2016.

-This project is a implementation of Pickomino dice game using Symfony and Angular
+This project is an implementation of Pickomino dice game using Symfony and Angular

 ##	Steps to install: